congcq/Pojav-Patch-iOS/README.md

 (*) AltServer running on the local network is required.

 ## Contributors
-PojavLauncher is amazing, and surprisingly stable, and it wouldn't be this way without the commmunity that helped and contribute to the project!
+Pojav Patch is amazing, and surprisingly stable, and it wouldn't be this way without the commmunity that helped and contribute to the project!
 Some notable names:

-**In this repository (PojavLauncher iOS Patch)**:
+**In this repository (Pojav-Patch-iOS)**:

 @congcq (CongChu)